cynthialmy/cynthialmy.github.io/_posts/2025-02-13-semantic-layer-bi.md

 ### Trustworthy AI Assistants Over Enterprise Data

-When I built a RAG-based procurement assistant at Volvo Cars, the hardest problem was ensuring that the AI's answers matched the numbers on the official dashboard—harder than retrieval accuracy or prompt engineering alone.
+When I built a RAG-based procurement assistant at Volvo Cars, the hardest problem was ensuring that the AI's answers matched the numbers on the official dashboard.
+That problem was harder than retrieval accuracy or prompt engineering alone.
 If a buyer asks the assistant "what is the current contract value for supplier X?" and the assistant returns a different number than the one in VGS, the buyer blames the AI.

 A semantic layer gives the AI system the same governed metric definitions that power dashboards, reports, and analyst queries.
 The LLM does not need to interpret raw tables or infer business logic.
-It queries the semantic layer, which returns the certified answer—the same figure stakeholders already trust in official reporting.
+It queries the semantic layer, which returns the certified answer: the same figure stakeholders already trust in official reporting.

 ### Automated Compliance Monitoring at Scale